Skip to main content

 “J’ai vu que vous recrutiez actuellement un [role], ce type de poste indique souvent que [problem your solution solves] est en train de devenir une priorité.
 Nous aidons des acteurs comme [similar company] à [specific outcome]. Ça vous parlerait d’en discuter ?”

-This works because it connects your message directly to a real, observable action the prospect has taken, not a generic pitch.
+This works because it connects your message directly to a real, observable action the prospect has taken.
+No generic pitch.
+One message, sent at the right moment.
+Meetings sourced from intent-signal outreach close at a 74% higher rate than meetings sourced from cold prospecting.

 If you’re tracking republished or re-posted jobs, that’s another strong signal.
-A role that’s been reposted after 30 days often means the internal hire fell through, the role was upgraded, or the strategy behind it evolved.
-Rodz tracks this specifically via its republished jobs signal, giving you a second bite at a prospect you may have missed the first time.
+A role that’s been reposted after 30 days often means the internal hire fell through, the role was upgraded, or the strategy behind it shifted.
+Rodz tracks this specifically via its republished jobs signal, giving you a second window on a prospect you may have missed the first time around.

 Real Estate Segments in France Worth Targeting With Job Offer Signals